-- It must allege facts with enough specificity to show that the allegations, if true, would constitute a violation of District policies or procedures prohibiting discrimination, harassment, or retaliation; - The complainant must sign and date the Formal Complaint;
+• It must allege facts with enough specificity to show that the allegations, if true, would constitute a violation of District policies or procedures prohibiting discrimination, harassment, or retaliation;

-- The complainant must file any Formal Complaint not involving employment within one year of the date of the alleged discriminatory, harassing, or retaliatory conduct or within one year of the date on which the complainant knew or should have known of the facts underlying the allegation(s) of discrimination, harassment, or retaliation. - The complainant must file any Formal Complaint alleging discrimination, harassment, or retaliation in employment within 180 days of the date of the alleged discriminatory, harassing, or retaliatory conduct, except that this period shall extended by no more than 90 days following the expiration of the 180 days if the complainant first obtained knowledge of the facts of the alleged violation after the expiration of the 180 days.
+- The complainant must sign and date the Formal Complaint; - The complainant must file any Formal Complaint not involving employment within one year of the date of the alleged discriminatory, harassing, or retaliatory conduct or within one year of the date on which the complainant knew or should have known of the facts underlying the allegation(s) of discrimination, harassment, or retaliation. - The complainant must file any Formal Complaint alleging discrimination, harassment, or retaliation in employment within 180 days of the date of the alleged discriminatory, harassing, or retaliatory conduct, except that this period shall extended by no more than 90 days following the expiration of the 180 days if the complainant first obtained knowledge of the facts of the alleged violation after the expiration of the 180 days.

-If the Formal Complaint does not meet the requirements set forth above, the District will promptly return it to the complainant and specify the defect.
-If the sole defect is that the Formal Complaint was filed outside the applicable proscribed timeline, the District will handle the matter as an informal complaint.
+If the Formal Complaint does not meet the requirements set forth above, the Director of Diversity, Compliance, and Title IX promptly return it to the complainant and specify the defect.
+If the sole defect is that the Formal Complaint was filed outside the applicable proscribed timeline, the Director of Diversity, Compliance, and Title IX will handle the matter as an informal complaint.

-Oversight of Complaint Procedure: The Vice President of Human Resources is the "responsible District officer" charged with receiving complaints of discrimination or harassment, and coordinating their investigation.
+Oversight of Complaint Procedure: The Director of Diversity, Compliance, and Title IX is the "responsible District officer" charged with receiving complaints of discrimination or harassment and coordinating their investigation.

-The actual investigation of complaints may be assigned by the Vice President of Human Resources to other staff or to outside persons or organizations under contract with the District.
-This shall occur whenever the Vice President of Human Resources is named in the complaint or implicated by the allegations in the complaint.
+The actual investigation of complaints may be assigned by the Director of Diversity, Compliance, and Title IX to other staff or to outside persons or organizations under contract with the District.
+This shall occur whenever the Director of Diversity, Compliance, and Title IX is named in the complaint or implicated by the allegations in the complaint.